 - Have employee ownership or cooperative ownership structures.

-- Share the cost of medical/dental/vision/other insurance benefits for both employee and their families.
+- Share the cost of medical/dental/vision/other insurance benefits for both employees and their families.

 - Undertake programs that give back to their immediate community.